Santuario de Santa María Magdalena

 Located next to the Santuario de Santa María Magdalena, Castillo de la Mola is the remains of a medieval castle built in the 13th century.
 Originally a Moorish fortress with 8 large elements, only four of them are preserved.

-castillo mola novelda
+The view towards the castillo mola in novelda

 You can climb to the top of the castle via the narrow staircase to take in the views of the cathedral and the surrounding area.

-view of Santuario de Santa María Magdalena
+view of the Santuario de Santa María Magdalena church in Novelda from the top of the castle

 Visit the Casa Museo Modernista